Elastic Cloud Standard Pricing Calculator

 Yes, you can sign up for a 14-day free trial.
 The trial starts the moment you create a cluster.

-During the free trial period, you get access to provision a cluster with 1GB memory, 24GB storage, and high availability (HA) across two zones, at no cost.
+During the free trial period, you get access to provision a cluster with 1GB memory (typical trial configuration), 24GB storage, and high availability (HA) across two zones, at no cost.
 Your free trial also includes security for Elasticsearch and Kibana, which provides basic authentication, encryption, and role-based access control.
 You also get a chance to explore alerting (via Watcher), monitoring (formerly Marvel), reporting, and Graph.

 If you have any technical questions, please contact us and get answers from the experts in the community, including people from Elastic.